benhodeda/dj-logger/README.md

 As you can see, the configuration sets a single file transport and sets its settings.
 The transport's settings are the same as Winston transport's settings, with one exception - the formatter option.
 Winston library gives you a way, through the transport's settings to set a formatter function of your own.
 Dj-logger comes with new approach that gives you a way to inherit from base Formatter class and override the format function.
+After calling super.format(log) in your format function, all the transactional parameters will be accessible through `log.meta`.
 For example, assume that I've create a new formatter module and called it MyFormatter, which contains the following code:

 ```javascript